 After a few life transitions, I went back to school and earned a degree in Applied Science; Physical Therapy.
 I maintain my license and keep up with continuing education, although no longer working in the field.

-At the age of 51, I entered the competitive arena again, as a masters figure and physique competitor.
+At the age of 51, I entered the competitive arena again, as a masters figure and physique competitor and was very excited with the outcomes; 1st, 2nd and 3rd in a couple of NPC National Qualifiers for Figure and Physique.
 I thought I would never be able to do this again, due to bouts of debilitating rheumatoid arthritis.
 At times, I couldn’t even hold a coffee pot without two hands, or go down stairs without the aid of the railing.
-With strategic nutrition choices and modern medicine, my condition is now very manageable.
+With strategic nutrition choices, modern medicine, and exercise, my condition is now very manageable.
 However, optimal health is a balancing act, and I have found being proactive with my health has been much better than chasing it.
+Inflammation is no joke and it pops up in many forms/diseases.

-At the age of 52, I competed in my first international competition, placing second in the Masters Figture 45 and over and 3rd in the Open Physique (no age class), and went on to earn my Figure Pro card as Ms Figure Universe, in the International Fitness America, 7months later.
-My true passion is not in the competitive arena, (that’s just for fun) but lies with pursuing the total package of health, strength and overall wellbeing and helping others to do the same.
+At the age of 52, I competed in my first international, drug tested, competition, placing second in the Masters Figture 45 and over and 3rd in the Open Physique (all ages).
+Seven months later, I went on to earn my Figure Pro card as Ms Figure Universe in Masters, in the International Fitness Universe.
+But honestly, my true passion is not in the competitive arena, (that’s just for fun) but it lies with pursuing the total package of health, strength and overall wellbeing and helping others to do the same.
 I’m feeling vibrant and full of energy that I once thought was only reserved for the youth.
-I’m a fitness fanatic and nutrition nerd, and I love learning helpful information and passing it along to those who also find it useful, and are willing to implement change to get results.
-I love seeing people transform into a stronger happier healthier version of themselves.
+I’m a fitness fanatic and nutrition nerd, enjoy daily meditation and make an effort to learn something beneficial every day so that I may help myself grow as well as sharing with those who are also open and interested in improving themselves.
+I am passionate about helping people transform into a stronger happier healthier version of themselves; mind, body and soul.

 Being strong, happy and healthy has to be intentional as we age.
 We took those things for granted in our youth, but as we mature and health issues crop up, or life responsibilities cause us increased stress, we realize the value true health.
 Our nutrition needs change and we have to learn to manage our stress.